alexbfree/thesis/src/chapter-1.md

 [Chapter 6](#chapter-6) synthesises the two case studies, and answers RQ and RQ2, bringing the thesis's central empirical research to a close based on findings and discursive insights from both studies backed by literature references.
 The answer to RQ1 is provided [[6.1](#6.1)] as people's three wants from direct data relations (for it to be visible, understandable and useable), and the answer to RQ2 is provided [[6.2](#6.2)] as people's three wants from indirect data relations (process transparency, individual oversight, and involvement).
 The chapter concludes [[6.3](#6.3)] by outlining this thesis's perspective power and positioning the pursuit of these six _'data wants'_ as _empowerment_ relative to that perspective and thus as _'better HDR'_.

 [Chapter 7](#chapter-7) is a deliberately broad, shallow and open-ended chapter framed around synthesised research and designerly insights.
 This moves beyond a traditional thesis structure, with the goal of providing real-world experience and ideas on _how such human-centric empowerment might be achieved_, which I believe is the best way to share the HDR insights I have gained along this six year journey that go beyond traditional empirical findings.
-This is also augments this thesis to become a _valuable and actionable reference material_ for future researchers and innovators.
-First [[7.1](#7.1)], the additional extra-curricular industrial and academic research contexts that I worked in alongside this PhD are introduced, along with relevant additional background around _Theories of Change_ (ToC) and consideration of those who pursue better HDR as a _recursive public_.
+This serves to augment this thesis to become a _valuable and actionable anthology of reference material_ for future researchers, activists and innovators.
+First [[7.1](#7.1)], the additional peripheral industrial and academic research and design contexts that I worked in alongside this PhD are introduced, along with relevant additional background around _Theories of Change_ (ToC) and a conceptualisation of those who pursue better HDR as a _recursive public_.
 In [[7.2](#7.2)], insights from the thesis's findings and from external experiences are synthesised to frame the pursuit of this thesis's 'data wants' as a defined field of future research, called _Human Data Relations_ (HDR).
 The landscape of HDR is mapped out in two parts.
 First [[7.3](#7.3)], the six data wants are mapped into four _'landscape objectives'_, which are then used as a frame to outline the identified _obstacles_ to pursuit of those objectives, followed by useful _insights_ that could be embraced to tackle those obstacles.
 Then [[7.4](#7.4)], using a ToC framing, my identified _opportunities for progress_ are introduced, divided into _four different trajectories of change_ that could be executed in practice to pursue better HDR.
 Finally [[7.5](#7.5)], the thesis concludes with a summary of its findings and contributions.